 |ICD-9 Diagnosis||[For dates of service prior to 10/01/2015]|

-Thoracic insufficiency syndrome (TIS) is a rare, life threatening condition that involves the inability of the thorax to support normal respiration or lung growth (Campbell, 2003).
-The condition results from serious defects affecting the ribs or chest wall including, but not limited to, flail chest syndrome, severe scoliosis, rib fusion (which may accompany scoliosis), and various hypoplastic thorax syndromes.
-In general, hypoplastic thorax syndromes may include Jeune's syndrome, achondroplasia, Jarcho-Levin syndrome, and Ellis-van Creveld syndrome.
-Children with thoracic insufficiency syndrome show visible signs of the disease in a variety of ways.
+Thoracic insufficiency syndrome (TIS) is a rare, life threatening condition that involves the inability of the thorax to support normal respiration and lung growth (Campbell, 2003).
+The condition results from serious congenital defects that affect the ribs or chest wall including, but not limited to, flail chest syndrome, severe scoliosis, rib fusion (which may accompany scoliosis), and various hypoplastic thorax syndromes, which may include Jeune's syndrome, achondroplasia, Jarcho-Levin syndrome, and Ellis-van Creveld syndrome.
+Children with TIS show visible signs of the disease in a variety of ways.
 The syndrome is frequently terminal without surgical treatment, and each afflicted child has the potential to develop pulmonary hypertension, respiratory failure, right ventricular failure, cor pulmonale, and death.

 According to the FDA summary of safety and probable benefit data, during the course of these 14 years of study, as the children experienced normal growth or as the spine and thorax required further correction, the device would require expansions or replacement of the components to increase the overall size of the device.
-As a guideline, children with scoliosis or flail chest syndrome were scheduled for expansion of the device when the Cobb angle increased by five degrees or greater.
-Studies have typically involved expansion (lengthening) of the device at four to six month intervals depending on growth rate.
-In some cases a device exchange is required for growth and occasionally device conversion from rib-rib to rib-spine is necessary.
-In one series, the mean number of lengthenings performed per individual was 3.5 plus or minus 2.6 (Emans, 2005).
+As a guideline, children with scoliosis or flail chest syndrome were scheduled for expansion of the device when the Cobb angle increased by 5 degrees or greater.
+Studies have typically involved expansion (lengthening) of the device at 4 to 6 month intervals depending on growth rates.
+In some cases, a device exchange was needed for growth, and device conversion from rib-rib to rib-spine was also reported.
+In one series, the mean number of lengthenings performed per individual was 3.5 ± 2.6 (Emans, 2005).
 The FDA concluded from the submitted trial results that the probable benefits associated with VEPTR implantation outweighed the risks for the high-risk population of skeletally immature individuals with TIS.

 Due to the rarity of TIS, there have been few published clinical trials of VEPTR device implantation with outcomes data.
-In 2007, Waldhausen and colleagues (2007) performed a retrospective chart review and analyzed the cases of 22 children who received 36 VEPTR devices between October 2001 and December 2005.
-Two children had Jeune syndrome, 19 had scoliosis, and one had a chest wall resection for a tumor.
+In 2007, Waldhausen and colleagues performed a retrospective chart review to analyze the cases of 22 children who received 36 VEPTR devices between October 2001 and December 2005; 2 of the implanted trial subjects had Jeune syndrome, 19 had scoliosis, and 1 had a chest wall resection for a tumor.
 The majority of trial participants had pulmonary restrictive disease, carbon dioxide retention or respiratory failure.
-Eleven had multiple fused ribs requiring opening wedge thoracostomy.
-All but the most recently treated cases had undergone sequential VEPTR expansion.
-Seven VEPTR devices required revision for erosion through the bone or device dislodgment with three devices requiring removal.
-A total of five devices were outgrown and removed or replaced and one eroded soft tissue causing superficial infection that resolved with operative revision.
-Postoperative ventilation/perfusion scans showed the most improvement in the younger treated children with 2 of the 3 children with carbon dioxide retention pre-VEPTR had carbon dioxide reduction post-VEPTR.
+A total of 11 had multiple fused ribs requiring an opening wedge thoracostomy.
+All but the most recently treated cases had undergone sequential VEPTR expansion; seven cases required revision for erosion through the bone or device dislodgment with three devices requiring removal.
+A total of five devices were outgrown and removed or replaced, and one eroded the soft tissue causing superficial infections that resolved with operative revision.
+The postoperative ventilation/perfusion scans showed the most improvement in the younger treated children with 2 of the 3 children with carbon dioxide retention pre-VEPTR showed reductions in carbon dioxide levels post-VEPTR.
 The authors concluded that the VEPTR may decrease carbon dioxide retention in some cases and may be most beneficial in younger children.